Preparations for Quantum Simulations of Quantum Chromodynamics in 1+1 Dimensions: (II) Single-Baryon $\beta$-Decay in Real Time: The Beta -Decay Hamiltonian for Quantum Simulations in 1+1 Dimensions

 \subsection{Efficiently Mapping the \texorpdfstring{$L=1$}{L=1} Hamiltonian to Qubits}

-To accommodate the capabilities of current devices, the quantum simulations performed in this work involve only a single spatial site, $L=1$, where the structure of $H_{\beta}$ simplifies.
+To accommodate the capabilities of current devices, the quantum simulations performed in this work involve only a single spatial site, $L=1$, where the structure of the Hamiltonian can be simplified.
 In particular, without interactions between leptons, it is convenient to work with field operators that create and annihilate eigenstates of the free lepton Hamiltonian, $H_{{\rm leptons}}$.
 These are denoted by ``tilde operators"~\cite{Farrell:2022wyt}, which create the open-boundary-condition (OBC) analogs of plane waves.
-In the tilde basis with the JW mapping, the lepton Hamiltonian becomes
+In the tilde basis with the JW mapping, the lepton Hamiltonian is diagonal and becomes